Director of Equity and Inclusion

 Joining Our Community

-The mission of The Harpeth Hall School is to education young women to think critically, lead confidently, and live honorably.
+The mission of The Harpeth Hall School is to educate young women to think critically, lead confidently, and live honorably.
 To fully realize that mission, Harpeth Hall is committed to creating an environment in which every member of the community is seen, heard, and valued.
 We encourage applications from traditionally underrepresented groups for all open positions.

 Interested candidates should complete the online employment application and upload a cover letter and resume.
 All materials should be addressed to: Office of Human Resources, 3801 Hobbs Road, Nashville, Tennessee, 37215.